azqanadeem/malpaca-pub/README.md

+\* _For updated and regularly-maintained code, go to: https://github.com/tudelft-cda-lab/malpaca-pub_

 # MalPaCA (Malware Packet-sequence Clustering and Analysis)

 This repo contains the implementation of MalPaCA (Malware Packet-sequence Clustering and Analysis).
 Roughly, it does the following: